Westpac Logo

 6. Rescue Helicopter Sponsorship: Westpac sponsors rescue helicopter services, providing vital search and rescue operations and underscoring its community support.

-7. Boosting Financial Knowledge: The bank has rolled out many programs to improve financial literacy across different age groups and sectors to help people make better financial choices.
+7. Boosting Financial Knowledge: The bank has rolled out many programs to improve financial literacy across different age groups and sectors, helping people make better financial choices.

 8. Tech Innovations: Westpac has been a leader in adopting mobile banking and contactless payments, focusing on improving customer experience with technology.